nus-cs2103/website-base/handbook/appendixC-faq.md

 Also, consider this a gradual introduction to 'heavy' modules; most project modules you do after this are going to be much heavier :-p

-==How to reduce the workload?== There are many activities worth only bonus points and there are other optional activities that you can omit to reduce workload.
-Those activities are useful only if you are aiming for a high-end SE career, CS2103 tutorships, recommendation letters from the module lecturer, to enroll in selective modules (e.g. CS3216/7), etc.
+==How to reduce the workload?== You can omit Learning Outcomes rated :star::star::star::star: They are counted for CS2103R and for A+ grades only.

 </div>